 3.1.4.4.
 Overload contracts Full-time faculty assigned to teach courses in excess of the maximum teaching load will receive a letter specifying the teaching assignment, the length of the overload assignment period, and the compensation.
-Overload teaching assignments must be approved by the dean and the Provost before an overload letter is issued.
+Overload teaching assignments must be approved by the College Dean and the Provost before an overload letter is issued.
 By signing and returning a copy of the overload letter, the faculty member indicates acceptance of the overload assignment and thereby establishes his or her overload contract.
 Overloads are approved sparingly, and as a last resort.
+(See §5.4.2, Teaching Load.)